spodmore/gw-locate/README.md

 # Developer Installation Notes
 You can add the extension to your browser manually.
 Download the source code and unzip it to the location you prefer.

-**Firefox** supports the Debugging mode which allows to load the extension temporarily.
+**Firefox** supports the Debugging mode which allows to load extensions temporarily.
 To do so,
 * in the address bar type about:debugging,
 * click the 'Load temporary add-on' button and
 * select the manifest.json file.